chhavigg/README/README.md

 <h1 align = "center"> Hi 👋, I'm Chhavi Garg </h1>
 <h3 align = "center">An all-rounder who can solve any problem, doesn't matter of what domain it is! </h3>

 I am a Front-End Web Developer who loves contributing to communities.
-I am currently pursuing my Pre-Final B.Tech CSE (Minor in IoT) from Amity University, Noida.
-I love exploring new technologies and do research on that.

 ### Glad to see you here! ![](https://komarev.com/ghpvc/?username=chhavi-gg&label=Views&color=blue&style=plastic")